rahulp772/softwareco_practical/README.md

 ### Update Users in Bulk

-- `POST /api/users/bulkUpdate`: Update many users with the same data
+- `POST /api/users/bulkUpdate`: Update many users with the same data (this route will be accessible with admin and superadmin role)

 ### Update Users with Different Data

-- `POST /api/users/bulkUpdateCustom`: Update many users with different data
+- `POST /api/users/bulkUpdateCustom`: Update many users with different data (this route will be accessible with admin and superadmin role)